Steve Charnovitz: Works

-Charnovitz is the author of Trade Law and Global Governance, which was launched in June 1992 at the Woodrow Wilson International Center for Scholars.
-He is also the author of over 215 articles in edited volumes and scholarly journals, and the co-editor of Law in Service of Human Dignity.
+Charnovitz was the author of Trade Law and Global Governance, which was launched in June 1992 at the Woodrow Wilson International Center for Scholars.
+He was also the author of over 215 articles in edited volumes and scholarly journals, and the co-editor of Law in Service of Human Dignity.
 In 2009, he coauthored Global Warming and the World Trading System, published by the Peterson Institute for International Economics.
 (The coauthors are Gary Clyde Hufbauer and Jisun Kim.)
-In the 1990s and 2000s, he has written extensively on the history of non-governmental organizations (NGOs).
+In the 1990s and 2000s, he had written extensively on the history of non-governmental organizations (NGOs).
 In 1997, he proposed the thesis that the impact of non-governmental organization on international policymaking was cyclical rather than upwardly sloping.
-He is the author of The Path of World Trade Law in the 21st Century (World Scientific, 2014).
+He was the author of The Path of World Trade Law in the 21st Century (World Scientific, 2014).

-He is known for his neologisms on international policy issues.
+He was known for his neologisms on international policy issues.
 For example, he coined the term "ecolonomy" to signify that Earth's ecology and economy were two sides of the same coin.
 He also coined the term "SCOO" as an acronym for the trade sanction in the World Trade Organization called "suspension of concessions or other obligations".

-He writes on numerous issues in international law and US foreign relations such as climate change, decarbonization, and international migration.
-He has advocated experimentalism in republican government.
-Since 1983, he has advocated that the United States supplement its participation in the United Nations by intensifying US cooperation with other democracies.
+Charnovitz wrote on numerous issues in international law and US foreign relations such as climate change, decarbonization, and international migration.
+He advocated experimentalism in republican government.
+Beginning in 1983, he advocated that the United States supplement its participation in the United Nations by intensifying US cooperation with other democracies.